Professor of Immunobiology, John van Geest Cancer Research Centre & Centre for Health, Ageing and Understanding Disease (CHAUD)

 The John van Geest Cancer Research Centre incorporates state-of-the-art technologies for discovering the genetic basis of the disease and developing new methods of diagnosis and treatment and is therefore well equipped for the challenge of modern day cancer research.

-Professor Pockley's research interests focus on the immunobiology of heat shock (stress) proteins and better understanding immunoregulatory mechanisms and their impact on disease processes.
-Of late, his principle interests relate to tumour-mediated immunoregulation and its influence on the induction of protective innate and adaptive anti-tumour immunity, the influence of tumours on the phenotype and function of innate immune responses, immune profiling and the identification of immunological biomarkers of disease presence, severity, progression and treatment sensitivity, as well as the development of new cancer diagnostics and immunotherapeutics.
+Professor Pockley's interests focus on the immunobiology of heat shock (stress) proteins and better understanding immunoregulatory mechanisms and their impact on disease processes.
+Professor Pockley’s current interests relate to tumour-mediated immunoregulation and its influence on the induction of protective anti-tumour immunity, the influence of tumours on the phenotype and function of innate immune responses, immune profiling and the identification of immunological biomarkers of disease presence, severity, progression and treatment sensitivity, as well as the development of new cancer diagnostics and immunotherapeutics.

 - President, Cell Stress Society International (2013-2014)

-- Academic Editor, PLoS ONE
+- Former Academic Editor, PLoS ONE (ended March 2021)

-- Section Editor, Cell Stress & Chaperones
+- Reviewing Editor, Cell Stress & Chaperones

 - Editorial Board, Frontiers in Molecular and Cellular Oncology

 - Numerous Invited Lectures and Session Chairs at meetings in the UK and overseas.